pncoelho/Learning-Notes/CloudGuru/aws_essentials.md

 The available classes are:

 - **Standard**
-  - Designed for general, all-purpose storage
+  - Designed for general, all-purpose storage;
+  - Business critical objects and objects with frequent access;
   - Default storage option;
   - Most expensive class;
 - **Intelligent-Tiering**: